akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_DOB.md

 ### Step 3: Limit Data Exposure
 Limit the exposure of DOB and other sensitive data by not sending it in non-required API requests/responses.
 Have strong access controls and always validate user roles and rights before allowing access to sensitive data.

-### Step 4: Regular Audit and Update
-Regularly check and update the encryption algorithms according to the latest security standards.
-Also, regularly conduct vulnerability assessment and penetration testing (VAPT) to unearth any new security issues.